BOTHWELL TIMELINE

 1828

-On the 16th March, the Venerable Archdeacon preached at the Clyde and marked out the site for a chapel to be built in the township.
-John Vincent received his first hotel license for the Norwood Inn in late September.
-The name was changed to the Castle Hotel in 1831 and has been continuously licensed to the present day and is one of Australia’s oldest licensed hotel.
+On March 16th, 1828, the Venerable Archdeacon preached at the Clyde and designated the site for a chapel in the township, marking an important step in the community’s early development.
+Later that year, in late September, John Vincent received the first hotel license for the Norwood Inn.
+Renamed the Castle Hotel in 1831, it remains one of Australia’s oldest continuously licensed hotels.

 1829